eXplorationLogisticsControl/SCPLib.jl/README.md

 times = LinRange(0.0, tf, N)    # time-stamp at nodes
 x_ref = ...                     # initial guess for state history
 u_ref = ...                     # initial guess for control history
-y_ref = nothing                 # unless there are variables other than states & controls, set to nothing
 ```

 Now we can use `SCPLib` to construct & solve our optimal control problem!